dentarg/auth0-blog/_posts/2017-02-04-how-to-manage-javascript-fatigue.markdown

 * External API
 * Services and utilities

-This has several advantages for learning:
+This has several advantages for learning.

 * **Familiarity**: knowing what you're trying to achieve and not making it up as you go along makes development more straightfoward.
 * **Comparison**: rebuilding something reveals similarities and differences as well as highlights strengths and weaknesses between frameworks.